Sameer-13/Micropython-Arducam-ESP32-S3-DevKitC-1/README.md

 - ESP32-S3 DevKitC-1
 - Arducam Mini Plus (OV5642 or OV2640)

+Note:
-Note: The example code have been tested on the OV5642 module
+- The example code have been tested on the OV5642 module.
+- If you are going to use the OV2640, make sure to find and download the register map ```OV264_reg.py``` from the internet.

 ## Wiring